UniversalAptronym/Hearth-Box/README.md

 If you are not part of an at-risk group and don't know anyone who is, you are not paying for cloud or communication services, and you don't care about ads, you may still want to consider self-hosting on privacy grounds.
 Most major communication programs are neither secure nor private, and often sell your data or give it to the police without a warrant.
 Most online file-storage programs (such as Google Drive, Microsoft OneDrive, and Adobe Creative Cloud storage) store your files unencrypted, and some even sell private information from them to advertisers or use the files you store on them to train AI models.
 If you, like us, consider this a gross invasion of privacy, then you should consider building a Hearth Box.

 *Authors' note, 18 May 2025: This is a new project, and therefore a work in progress.
-Much of the content is missing from this guide.
+Some of the content is missing from this guide.
 Please be patient while we fill it out.*

 # __Instructions__